GianCarloMilanese/dsim_project/Images/image_demos.md

 **Camilla with glasses.
 Best Model: Basic model with ~43% final accuracy**

-This seems the only case where the model's performance is very unsatisfactory (note that the models were not trained on pictures of Camilla wearing glasses)
+This seems to be the only case where the model's performance is very unsatisfactory (note that the models were not trained on pictures of Camilla wearing glasses)

 ![Camilla with glasses](gifs/comparisons/30_comparison_cami2.gif)